uspgamedev/STEAMING/README.md

 --Element: has a type, subtype and id
 ELEMENT = Class{
     init = function(self, _tp, _subtp, _id)
-        tp = _tp          --Type this element belongs to subtp = _subtp    --Subtype this element belongs to, if any id = _id          --Id of this element, if any death = false     --If this object is not to be removed when clearing tables invisible = false --If this object is not to be draw end,
+        self.tp = nil --Type this element belongs to self.subtp = nil --Subtype this element belongs to, if any self.id = nil --Id of this element, if any self.invisible = false --If this object is not to be draw self.death = false --If true, the object will be deleted next update, unless it has the excepton flag as true self.exception = false --If this object is not to be removed when clearing tables, even if the death flag is on self.handles = {} --Table containing active color timer handles for this object end,

     --other methods here--